cancer-research-malaysia/NeonDisco/README.md

 intensive and expensive to be scaled up for general use outside first world countries.

-The hunt for a universal cancer vaccine continues to be a major focus area for cancer immunotherapy, and various biotarget candidates have been proposed, including cancer neoantigens, tumour-associated antigens, tumour-associated viral antigens, and more recently, “dark” transient epigenetically driven antigens.
+The hunt for a universal cancer vaccine continues to be a major focus area for cancer immunotherapy.
+Various biotarget candidates have been proposed, including cancer neoantigens, tumour-associated antigens, tumour-associated viral antigens, and more recently, “dark” transient epigenetically driven antigens.
 One of the main challenges towards developing universal cancer vaccines is that most neoantigen targets appear to be highly individualized, with little overlap between different patients.
 Another main challenge is that acquired resistance to individual targets develops